 Animal Control Officer Training Scholarships Available

 APNM offers scholarships for the National Animal Care and Control Association (NACA) Basic ACO 1 and Basic ACO 2 online training modules.
-All New Mexico Animal Control Officers, Animal Services Officers, Animal Welfare Officers, and Law Enforcement Officers with animal welfare duties are eligible to apply for either or both trainings.
+All New Mexico Animal Control Officers, Animal Service Officers, Animal Welfare Officers, and Law Enforcement Officers with animal welfare duties are eligible to apply for either or both trainings.

 Law Enforcement Training